C0deWiser/polyglot/readme.md

     ],

 After collecting strings, every locale in `resource/lang` will get two files: `frontend.po` and `admin.po`.

+> Multiple domain configuration extends base `sources` and `exclude` parameters, adding new domains to default one (named `messages`).
+If you want to disable default `messages` domain, just remove root `sources` parameter.

 By default, Polyglot will load into php memory the first configured domain.
 You may load next domain by accessing Laravel's `Lang` facade: